Double dash in Sumproduct formula

 Suppose you have a dataset of customer feedback, and you want to count how many times a specific keyword appears in a column.
 You can use the double dash to convert the logical test into a numeric value, and then sum these values to count the occurrences.

-See also How to Use VLOOKUP in Excel to Keep Formatting Consistent
+See also How to Use Indirect Function in Excel

 =SUMPRODUCT(–(A2:A10=”Excellent”))